thomasditsworth/Balbec_Case_Study/README.md

 Moreover, I opted to output the results to the same Excel file, a decision made for convenience, subject to modification.

-Thank you for investing time in reviewing this case study.
-Should you have any inquiries, please feel free to contact me at thomasjditsworth@gmail.com.
+Thank you so much for taking the time to review this case study.
+If you have any questions please feel free to contact me at thomasjditsworth@gmail.com.